stephen-cofer/enyo-launcher/README.md

 Enyo Launcher (enyo-doom)
 =========

+This project is no longer maintained.
+I recommend Doom Runner as a more complete simple Doom game launcher: https://github.com/Youda008/DoomRunner (not mine).

 Frontend for Doom engines

 Enyo Launcher is a GUI launcher for Doom engines.
 It is a relaunch of the gDoomsday project under a different name with more functionality.
 The source release is usable in any modern GNU/Linux distribution with Qt).
 The original release used GTK+, but was rewritten to use Qt for ease of maintenance and cross-platform compatibility.